DavidUser/BEmbed/README.md

-# Zeus Library
+# BEmbed Project
+_Made by and for_ programmers with **O**bject **O**riented knoledge and who want work with robotics, automation, digital signal processing and anything that needs of an embedded system.
-Proposal of elegant unique development for all microcontrollers.
+Proposal of elegant unique development for all microcontrollers using an OO API.

 It's a library to developing easily and with a high level of customization, to you have the best performace and best productivity.
 So what we are doing is empower you to have great results.